jortencio/fapolicyd/README.md

 }
 ```

-For more information regarding fapolicyd rules, refer to the RedHat documentation for [Adding custom allow and deny rules for fapolicyd][4]
+For more information regarding fapolicyd rules, refer to the Red Hat Enterprise Linux documentation for [Adding custom allow and deny rules for fapolicyd][4]

 ## Limitations

-This module has only been tested on RedHat 8 and 9.
+This module has only been tested on Red Hat Enterprise Linux 8 and 9.

 ## Development